• Help & Advice

 Championing HIV prevention in local communities

-Brook is committed to the eradication of new HIV transmissions by 2030 and we deliver several HIV prevention initiatives both nationally and locally.
-Our well-established and recognised digital Take Charge campaign promotes PrEP, condom use and HIV testing, and in 23/24 reached over 240,800 people.
+Our well-established and recognised digital Take Charge campaign promotes PrEP, condom use and HIV testing and, in 24/25, reached over 230,900 people.

 In Buckinghamshire, Southend-on-Sea and the London Boroughs of Barnet, Lambeth, Southwark and Lewisham, we deliver HIV prevention programmes aimed at fighting stigma, normalising testing and reducing late HIV diagnosis.
 Through a combination of community-based outreach and digital health promotion campaigns we reached more than 123,000 people in 23/24.